 Guests expect to remain online while moving between hotels, outdoors, restaurants, bars and transport hubs— so it’s no surprise that high-performance Wi-Fi is still a top driver of guest satisfaction.
 However, repeated authentication at each Wi-Fi network is frustrating, particularly for loyalty guests at a hotel chain.
 In 2019, loyalty-related bookings accounted for more than 50 percent of the total hotel bookings in the U.S, and 57 percent of consumers spend more on brands to which they are loyal.
+The Passpoint standard can help.

 The guest experience can be improved by automatically and securely connecting devices to the internet as soon as they are within reach of any Wi-Fi network in the brand, or any number of partner venues that the property chooses to add to the network.
 Moreover, if the guest chooses to return to a hotel, or any hotel within the chain, their experience is further enhanced if they can be remembered and automatically connected, similar to cellular network roaming.